-- 172. (1) The Commissioner shall, subject to such conditions as the Commissioner may prescribe, allow the following goods to be entered for inward processing in a Partner State in one or more processing operations- - (a) goods imported directly from a foreign country; - (b) goods transferred from another Partner State. - (2) Goods entered under subsection (1) shall be exempt from duty. - (3)The right to import goods for inward processing shall not be limited to the owner of the imported goods but shall extend to a contract in which a foreign consignor remains the owner of the goods and the importer only processes the goods under contract. - 173.
-(1) Compensating products shall be exported out of the Partner State within a period of one year from the date on which the goods were imported. - (2) The Commissioner may prescribe specific time limits for inward processing.
+172. (1) The Commissioner shall, subject to such Procedure of operation. conditions as the Commissioner may prescribe, allow the following goods to be entered for inward processing in a Partner State in one or more processing operations-

+(a) goods imported directly from a foreign country;

+(b) goods transferred from another Partner State.

+(2) Goods entered under subsection (1) shall be exempt from duty.

+(3)The right to import goods for inward processing shall not be limited to the owner of the imported goods but shall extend to a contract in which a foreign consignor remains the owner of the goods and the importer only processes the goods under contract.

+173. (1) Compensating products shall be exported out of Time limit for inward processing. the Partner State within a period of one year from the date on which the goods were imported.

+The Commissioner may prescribe specific time (2)limits for inward processing.